Dietin/Machine_Learning/README.md

 * [Model Results](#model-results)

 ## General info
-This repository will contain information about the models that used by Diet!n applicatin to predicts user's calories need per day.
+This repository will contain information about the models that used by Diet!n applicatin to predicts user's calories need per day with an approach using linear regression

 ## Technologies
 * Tensorflow